 The SASW method is applicable for measuring the bulk shear and compressional wave velocities of the soil and overburden.
 It is used in earthquake-prone areas to evaluate the engineering properties of the soil/overburden to depths of about 30 m.

-If a shear wave profile is required then the SeisOpt ReMi method can be used.
+If a 1D shear wave velocity profile is required then 1D MASW method can be used.
 Figure 124 shows a shear wave profile with the ReMi results being compared with a shear wave velocity log.
-Such results may be useful for several applications including soil compaction control, pavement evaluation, maping the subsurface and estimating the strength of subsurface materials and finding buried cultural features such as dumps and piers.
+Such results may be useful for several applications including soil compaction control, pavement evaluation, mapping the subsurface and estimating the strength of subsurface materials and finding buried cultural features such as dumps and piers.

 Figure 124.
 Shear-wave profile interpretation from a SeisOpt survey.

 Advantages: The method is reported to have a wide range of applications, including rippability studies, void and utility detection, basement mapping and fault mapping.
-In addition, the ReMi method, which determines shear wave velocities to depths of 100 meters, can be used to determine the NEHRP soil classification at a site.
+In addition, the 1D MASW method, which with the right setup can determine shear wave velocities to depths of 100 meters, can be used to determine the NEHRP soil classification at a site.

 Limitations: Since the method is relatively new, the limitations may not yet be apparent.
-However, since the method relies on ambient noise, it is possible that all of the frequencies required for a particular target may not be present at a particular site.
+However, since the method partly relies on ambient noise, it is possible that all of the frequencies required for a particular target may not be present at a particular site.
 At some sites, such as near a busy highway, the frequencies may be dominated by a small range of frequencies having a high amplitude.
+Resolution decreases quickly with depth which limits the ability to detect thinner layers at depth.

 Basic Concept: The gravity method measures small spatial differences in the gravitational pull of the Earth.
 If the bedrock and overburden have different densities, the gravity pull will change over bedrock topographic features.